Revolut Review : Money transfer, account & card

 - Bank identifier code also known as a sort code or routing number and the account number.
 For example, a BIC/SWIFT code, ACH routing number, or IFSC

-Sending money to a Revolut user is instant and free anywhere in the world.
+Hint: Sending money to a Revolut user is instant and without any fees anywhere in the world.
 You just need to know their phone number.

 What about receiving money?